ScribeFire, Zemanta, and a hidden tracking image

 Sam

-6. HKG_David
+6. HKG_David avatar

 Yes..
 I just realized that some unwanted code was inserted after I published!!
 I almost uninstall Scribefire function from my firefox!!!